Written by: Michelle Severs, MS

 In fact, emerging research indicates that women with PCOS may even have lower levels of certain neurotransmitters (chemical messengers) such as serotonin, which is associated with positive feelings, and as a result are more likely to report depression and anxiety .

-More doctors and researchers are advocating for the recognition of PCOS as a metabolic disorder because of its association with weight gain, insulin resistance, and blood glucose levels [7, 8].
-The name currently implies PCOS impacts reproduction and fails to capture its effects on hormones and metabolism.
-Experts argue that if co-occurring metabolic complications, like insulin resistance, Type 2 diabetes, and high androgen (male sex hormones, such as testosterone) levels aren’t recognized as part of the diagnosis, PCOS will never be fully understood nor properly managed.
+More doctors and researchers advocate for recognizing PCOS as a metabolic disorder because of its association with weight gain, insulin resistance, and blood glucose levels [7, 8].
+The name, "PCOS" implies the condition impacts reproduction but fails to capture its effects on hormones and metabolism.
+Experts argue that if co-occurring metabolic complications, like insulin resistance, Type 2 diabetes, and high androgen (male sex hormones, such as testosterone) levels aren’t recognized as part of the diagnosis, PCOS cannot be fully understood or adequately managed.

 Metabolic health is a common term we hear a lot but what exactly does it mean?
 Unlike metabolism, which is the sum of all the chemical reactions that are required to break food down and convert it into energy, metabolic health refers to how well those foods are used by the body.